Under 140 Characters

 Road, rail, air and now the sea!
 Your favourite beachtown, Goa is just a ship away.
-The active sea route between Mumbai and Goa, which got defunct a few years ago, is expected to be revived by early 2017.
-Reports suggest that a ferry service between Mumbai and Goa will be resumed by April 2017.
-The last voyage took place 26 years ago.
+The active sea route between Mumbai and Goa, which got defunct a few years ago, is expected to be revived by December 2017.

-The ship will begin its journey from Mumbai ports making pitstops at Dighi in Raigad, Dabhol and Jaigad in Ratnagiri district, Vijay Durg and Malvan before docking in Panjim.
+The ship will begin its journey from Mumbai ports making pitstops at Dighi in Raigad, Ratnagiri District, Vijaydurg and Malvan before docking at Panjim.
 Soak into the stunning views of Konkan coast as the trip from Mumbai shores to Panjim will take 7 hours.

 No, not the rundown ships which take you to Alibaug.
 If rumours were to be believed, there is a buzz that well equipped air conditioned luxury liners will be deployed for the same.
 Each to have a capacity of 200-300 passengers.
 What are you waiting for?
 Get your hats out!
 The seats are designed for economical and smaller options as well.
 Although, fare per person hasn’t been finalised yet, but it should be on the same lines of a bus or train ticket.